 “Each of you needs to respect the other’s problem-solving process, even though you may never understand it.
 Your different methods add new colors to the mutual mix.
 Let go of trying to get your partner to think just like you.
 This is only about making you feel more comfortable, not about solving the problem at hand.”
 (From the book, “From This Day Forward: Inspirations for Couples”)

 That’s great advice!
-We hope you will find a way to follow it.
+We hope you will find a way to follow it if you and your spouse process information differently.
 When you said, “I do” at the altar to marry each other, you also vowed to work together to marry your ways of approaching life together.
 This includes the ways in which you process information.
 You are supposed to turn the “I do” into “we do.”

 Cindy and Steve Wright